 New Verve used our knowledge of IT Service Management (ITSM) tools and processes to develop an effective service desk solution for the IT team of the fast-growing Scottish Charity, Mary’s Meals.
-We recommended an Atlassian-based ITSM solution based on Jira, Jira Service Desk and Confluence.
+We recommended an Atlassian-based ITSM solution based on Jira, Jira Service Management and Confluence.

 Results at a Glance